Type of Test

 VERAgene is the first comprehensive non-invasive prenatal test (NIPT) that can simultaneously screen for aneuploidies, microdeletions and point mutations.
 The diseases screened by VERAgene are often severe with significant impact on the quality of life.
-VERAgene targets 500 mutations to screen for 50 monogenic disorders.
+VERAgene targets over 2,000 mutations to screen for 100 monogenic diseases.

-By combining detection of aneuploidies and microdeletions with the screening of monogenic disorders, VERAgene provides a comprehensive picture of the pregnancy using a single test.
+By combining detection of aneuploidies and microdeletions with the screening of monogenic diseases, VERAgene provides a comprehensive picture of the pregnancy using a single test.

 ΗOW DOES IT WORK?

 VERAgene needs a maternal blood sample, and a buccal swab sample from the biological father.
 The maternal blood contains cell-free DNA from both the mother and the fetus.
 This cell-free DNA is isolated and analyzed along with the father’s DNA sample for any potential genetic mutations using next generation sequencing.
 Sophisticated bioinformatics algorithms are then used to compute the risk of the fetus having a monogenic disease.

 The results are sent to the clinician who communicates them to the parents and provides the necessary counseling.